kellyz02/micb475-group5/README.md

 ## 12/Feb/2025
 _Meeting minutes: Emilie_
-**Preliminary agenda (written 11/2/2025):**
+**Preliminary agenda + Meeting notes (written 11/2/2025):**
  - Quiime 2 data processing underway.
 Demux file has been created and there are ongoing disucssions being held about truncation length.
+        - having issues with the truncation length- changed to 235 because a lot of samples were lost at 173.
+Number of samples is 91 which isn't a lot
+        - looks like a lot of samples have reads that aren't good
+        - most primates got filtered out
+        - Lots of samples have significantly longer reads with drop in quality at the end
+        - could still work, less accurate but if we need to choose between samples vs quality, should keep as many samples as possible
+        - try no truncation to ensure that all samples are retained
+        - Previous groups truncated at 150 and they retained 98%?
  - Proposal planning underway with the following assingments:
       - Introduction and Background: Emilie (and Jeyah)
       - Research Objective: Jeyah (and Emilie)